Food

 Avoid

-heads with any signs of rust; avoid oversized butts;
+heads with any signs of rust; avoid oversized butts; avoid

-heads that are cut close to leaf stems and are free
+are cut close to leaf stems and are free from decay and browning.

 Store

 romaine as for any other lettuce.
-The ideal temperature
+The ideal temperature should

-cardboard helps keep in the moisture.
-At home, store
+keep in the moisture.
+At home, store the unwashed, whole heads

-natural moisture, and keep crisper.
-Uncut, whole heads
+in plastic bags to retain natural moisture, and keep crisper.

-washing encourages bacterial growth.
-Romaine will keep
+water from washing encourages bacterial growth.
+Romaine will

-for 7 to 10 days this way.
+keep for 7 to 10 days this way.
 Keep away from apples, as

 ethylene gas they give off will turn the romaine brown.